mayank99/bookmarkme/README.md

 3. Now copy the "bot ID" field on the GroupMe dev site.
 4. Go to your app dashboard on Heroku (clicking "Manage" when the install finishes in step #1) and in the settings tab, change the config variable `BOT_ID` from default to the value you copied in step #3.
 5. You can change the default values of the other variables in the list if you want. `BOT_NAME` is the name of the bot, and the others are commands to trigger the bot.
 Make sure the `BOT_NAME` is the same as what you entered on the GroupMe dev site in step #2.
-6. Once you're done creating the Heroku instance, you should be good to go.
-Note that you will need a credit card attached to your account to deploy the database, but since it uses the free plan, there will never be any charge.
+6. Once you're done creating the Heroku instance, you just need to attach a database to it.
+Create a config var (in Heroku settings) with `MONGODB_URI` as the key and your database url as the value.
+It's upto you which MongoDB service you want to use but the official [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) might be good enough.

 ## License
 The MIT License